LoukasTheUhhh/Together/Info/Implemented/Conditions.md

   }
 }
 ```
-This here is an **infinite loop**.Ot runs for infinity time,because nothing is making the condition stop.Here, It will keep logging ``Yay!`` over and over again,like this:
+This here is an **infinite loop**.It runs for infinity time,because nothing is making the condition stop.Here, It will keep logging ``Yay!`` over and over again,like this:
 ```tgt
 Yay!
 Yay!